-81% increase in demand for mental health services.

-1 in 5 children and young people waited more than 12 weeks for a follow up appointment between April 2020 and March 2021.

-CYP starting treatment for eating disorders is increasing but there are 4 times the number of children with an eating disorder waiting to start treatment in 2021 compared to 2019.

-A&E attendances for eating disorders for children and young people have doubled from October 2019 to October 2021.

-6% drop in young people (16 to 24 years) feeling supported with their long-term conditions since 2018.
+- 81% increase in demand for mental health services.
+1 in 5 children and young people waited more than 12 weeks for a follow up appointment between April 2020 and March 2021. - CYP starting treatment for eating disorders is increasing but there are 4 times the number of children with an eating disorder waiting to start treatment in 2021 compared to 2019.
+A&E attendances for eating disorders for children and young people have doubled from October 2019 to October 2021. - 6% drop in young people (16 to 24 years) feeling supported with their long-term conditions since 2018.

-79% reduction in referrals from GPs to hospital care in April 2020 which has since been followed by a 47% increase in urgent GP referrals in December 2021.

-Waiting lists for paediatric hospital care are growing, increasing a further

-22% from April to November 2021.

-There are also impacts identified for children's learning needs as well as their social and emotional wellbeing needs with increases identified in areas such as low wellbeing, self-harm and eating disorders.
+19 OHID Indicator definition, Fingertips.